GauthierVigouroux/Stand_are_nodes/README.md

 <h3><b>(Option 1) Populate the database :</b></h3>

-<p>Use choose this option to get all dependencies presents in norms which are in the file you've just filled before.
-This script will store links of all dependencies presents in normative text <i>(public acces part)</i>.</p>
+<p>Use choose this option to get all dependencies present in norms that are in the file you've just filled before.
+This script will store links of all dependencies present in the normative text <i>(public access part)</i>.</p>

 ```
 Choose your option here :